¼teaspooncracked black pepperplus more for serving

 20gparmesan cheese (vegetarian hard Italian cheese) Plus more for serving

-Preheat the oven to 200 degrees C/ 392 F Add the cherry tomatoes to a roasting tin, drizzle over ½ a tbsp of balsamic vinegar and 1 tbsp of olive oil, add ¼ tsp each of salt and black pepper then roast them for about 15 minutes.
+Preheat the oven to 200 degrees C/ 392 F Add the cherry tomatoes to a roasting tin, drizzle over ½ a tablespoon of balsamic vinegar and 1 tablespoon of olive oil, add ¼ teaspoon each of salt and black pepper then roast them for about 15 minutes.

 While the tomatoes are roasting toast the pine nuts.
 Add 2 tablespoons of pine nuts to a dry hot pan and toast for about 2 or 3 minutes, tossing often.
 They should be golden brown.
 Remove from the pan and set aside until you are ready to use them.